psuzzi/parse-test/README.md

 Feel free to open issues
 To contribute improvements or add more parser tests, just open a PR.
-For adding a new parser modules, look at `parse-test-antlr-v4` or `parse-test-kolasu-v1-5`.
+For adding a new parser modules, look at `parse-test-antlr-v4` (Java) or `parse-test-kolasu-v1-5` (Kotlin).
-For adding a new XXXBenchmark, look into `parse-test-benchmark`
+For adding a new Parser Benchmark, look at [MockParserBenchmarkTest.java](parse-test-common/src/test/java/MockParserBenchmarkTest.java) in `parse-test-common`

 ## License